SiddhantSadangi/st_login_form/README.md

 Here are some features that are planned for future releases across the library and demo app.
 If you want to contribute to any of these features, feel free to open a PR!

 ### Library Features
+- [ ] Add retype password for confirmation while signing up
+- [ ] Customize password constraints (minimum length, allowed characters, etc.)
 - [ ] Add logout option
-- [ ] Customize password constrains (minimum length, allowed characters, etc.)
+- [ ] Capture additional login metadata - created_at, last_login_at, num_logins, etc.
+- [ ] Add admin panel to set user roles and permissions
 - [ ] Add password recovery option
 - [ ] Support additional databases:
   - [ ] MySQL